This keto yogurt is so smooth and creamy and made with just 2 ingredients! Less than 1 gram of carbs per serving and so easy to make.

 Throughout my keto journey, I regularly made a batch of keto staples to have on hand.
 These include keto maple syrup, homemade almond flour (to make pancakes and bread) and, of course, a big batch of yogurt.

 There are several kinds of yogurt on the market that are keto friendly.
 Unfortunately, even if the yogurt is unsweetened and sugar free, it can still contain significant carbs, as the lactose converts to sugar.

-The safest yogurt to buy is coconut milk based and that have no added sugar.
+The safest yogurt to buy is coconut milk based and that has no added sugar.
 However, they are ridiculously expensive and often hard to find!
-Luckily, you can easily make your own yogurt at home that is much more affordable!
+Luckily, you can easily make your own yogurt at home that is much more affordable.

-No sugar and no dairy are needed, but you’d never tell.
+You guys, you’ll never buy store-bought yogurt again.
 The texture is thick, smooth, and creamy, and can be even thicker if you want it to!
-It’s tangy and tart, and tastes exactly like any good yogurt!
+It’s tangy and tart and tastes exactly like any good yogurt!

 How do you make keto yogurt?

 Making this recipe is quick, simple, and fuss free.
 The hard part is waiting for it to set but honestly, it is worth it!